Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 • Installing stormwater drainage and erosion control infrastructure.

-• Conditioning soil and planting native vegetation adapted to the site conditions.
+• Conditioning soil and seeding native vegetation adapted to the site conditions.

-• Following regrading and revegetation, Holcim-WCR, Inc. will be required to monitor and maintain the site for several years including weed control, monitoring site stability, and establishing native vegetation, to ensure the site is stable and the revegetation efforts are successful.
+Following regrading and revegetation, Holcim-WCR, Inc. will be required to monitor and maintain the site for several years focusing on weed control, site stability, and native vegetation establishment.

 Rule 3.1.10(1) In those areas where revegetation is part of the Reclamation Plan, land shall be revegetated in such a way as to establish a diverse, effective, and long-lasting vegetative cover that is capable of self-regeneration without continued dependence on irrigation, soil amendments or fertilizer, and is at least equal in extent of cover to the natural vegetation of the surrounding area.